Washington coast under tsumami advisory after volcano erupts in Pacific

 Residents of American Samoa were alerted of the tsunami warning by local broadcasters as well as church bells that rang territory-wide.
 An outdoor siren warning system was out of service.
 Those living along the shoreline quickly moved to higher ground.

-As night fell, there were no reports of any damage and the Hawaii-based tsunami center canceled the alert.
+As night fell, there were no reports of damage and the Hawaii-based tsunami center canceled the alert.

 Authorities in the nearby island nations of Fiji and Samoa also issued warnings, telling people to avoid the shoreline due to strong currents and dangerous waves.
 The Japan Meteorological Agency said there may be a slight swelling of the water along the Japanese coasts, but it was not expected to cause any damage.